 Even Superwoman has to Worry about Mental Health.

-Superwoman Syndrome is contributing to mental health problems of independent women all over the world.
+Superwoman Syndrome is contributing to the mental health problems of independent women all over the world.

 Women are, without question, the backbone of our society.
 For most of us, women had a big hand in nurturing, and raising us into well-adjusted adults.
 For many, women are the only people we recognize as parental figures.